 Furniture Painting Glossary

-Before we jump in you are going to hear these professional use terms that you may not be familiar with so I thought it would be helpful to provide a glossary of sorts ahead of time:
+Before we jump in you are going to hear the professionals use terms that you may not be familiar with so I thought it would be helpful to provide a glossary of sorts ahead of time:

 • Bleed Through – Dark stained furniture, stained furniture or furniture tannins can all cause bleed-through.
 Bleed-through can be particularly challenging when painting furniture white.
 Typically bleed through looks like a big yellow stain on your white finish.
 It often appears right away however it is also known to show up well after you finished the piece.
 Because of this, a good stain-blocking primer is often recommended.
 For more information on bleed through visit my How to Refinish an Antique Mirror with a Dark-Stained Frame post.